YPD-HG/auth-file/README.md

 Authentication using `bcrypt`.

-Credential gets stored in file.
+Credential gets stored in file, so data persist on reload.